MarcusBarnes/mik/README.md

 MIK is designed to be extensible.
 The base classes that convert the source metadata to XML files for importing into Islandora, and that convert the source content files into the required directory structure for importing, can be subclassed easily.
 MIK also uses plugins (known as "manipulators") and a set of "hook" scripts that allow functionality that can be turned off or on for specific jobs.

-MIK is developed by staff at Simon Fraser University Library in support of their migration from CONTENTdm to Islandora, but its longer-term purpose is as a general toolkit for preparing content for importing content into Islandora.
-So MIK should really stand for "Move [stuff into] Islandora Kit."
+MIK was originally developed by staff at Simon Fraser University Library in support of their migration from CONTENTdm to Islandora, but its longer-term purpose is as a general toolkit for preparing content for importing content into Islandora.
+So MIK should really stand for "Move [content into] Islandora Kit."

 ## Documentation